 Communicate to employees that they are encouraged not to report to work if they are feeling unwell or displaying symptoms (even mild ones that have presented themselves within the past 48 hours).

 This is important for the health of both parties; office employees, and visiting clients.

 Take temperatures of every employee as a screening mechanism.

 Contactless methods of temperature screening are recommended where possible, using digital thermometers for accuracy and multi-use.
-These will be available for all employees prior to allowing an employee access to the office or workplace.
+These are available for all employees prior to allowing an employee access to the office or workplace.

-Ensure there is enhanced cleaning of all office, reception and waiting areas — this includes high-touch surfaces, such as door handles, light switches etc. and washrooms, which will be cleaned at least twice a day.
+Ensure there is enhanced cleaning of all office, reception and waiting areas — this includes high-touch surfaces, such as door handles, light switches, etc and washrooms, which are cleaned at least twice a day.

 Establish a separate washroom for staff and visiting clients (recommended)

-Signs will be printed to ensure that the toilet lid is closed before flushing the toilet, as COVID has been found in both urine and stool.
+Signs are printed to ensure that the toilet lid is closed before flushing the toilet, as COVID has been found in both urine and stool.

 Use EPA approved disinfectants for the appropriate length of time (each disinfectant has its own guideline on contact length of time to kill the virus).